 A Very Merry Christmas Home Tour 2016

 Welcome to our very first “A Very Merry Christmas Home Tour!”
 And merry or should I say “scary” it has been!
 Up till now, the house has been quite the explosion of garland and ornaments.
-It took a full day to finally clean and tidy up the place, but I finally feel ready to Christmas!
+It took a full day to finally clean and tidy up the place, but I finally feel ready for Christmas!
 Well, I mean decor wise I do.
 I haven’t even starting shopping yet and Christmas is only 10 days away.
 It’s crazy how much moving to a different state can set your life back by a lot!
 Luckily, I think this year’s presents should be relatively easy… I have a slight plan in my head.

 I realized in a big way that decorating a house for Christmas vs a tiny California apartment can be a decent challenge.
 A small mantle, minimally decorated with a few choice pieces was just about it, so needless to say, I had to do some serious power-shopping on a relatively small budget.
 Thank goodness sales started crazy early this year.
 I mean strangely early!
 Michael Arts & Crafts was already up to 70% last week.
 I thought those kind of sales were reserved for after Christmas shopping?
 I am not complaining by any means though!
 I landed some fantastic deals!